 - within the grounds of dwellings or buildings sharing their supply with dwellings.
 This would include a pond pump and garden lighting systems.

 - within other buildings or premises sharing their supply with dwellings.
-This includes sheds, garages, outbuildings etc; linked shops etc,
+This includes sheds, garages, outbuildings, linked shops and so on.

 - within the common and shared areas of flats.

 However, you do not need to notify the local authority in the case of: